misteina/short-url/README.md

 1. I assumed that authentication wasn't necessary since it is only a demo.

-2. I may have possibly a mistake somewhere which I didn't notice.
+2. I may have possibly made a mistake somewhere which I didn't notice.
 Nobody is above mistake so I hope I will be pardoned. :-)